What motivates people to do what they do?

 …Relationships are the jars that carry the healing balm of love…

 …People won’t care how much you know until they know how much you care…

 By charity, I mean love.
 This refers to the need to love and to be loved unconditionally.
 This is unconditional love shown through deep enduring relationships with others.
 It is love from people you know you can count on no matter what because they love you unconditionally.
 Good relationships and this kind of love go together because good quality relationships are the channel or conduit through which this kind of love goes back and forth between people.
 Good relationships are the only environment in which that kind of love can happen.
 Without good relationships, you cannot have this unconditional love.
 Relationships are the jars that carry the healing balm of love.

 And research from Harvard University has supported this age-old wisdom that good relationships are a necessity, not a luxury if we want to have a good life.
 We need good relationships to be healthy and happy.
 In fact, research has also shown that babies die when they are not loved, when good relationships aren’t there, even if all their biological needs are met.

-This need is about belonging to a group or connecting to other people deeply.
+This need is about belonging to a group or connecting with other people deeply.
 It’s a social need we all have.
 It is a need for emotional relationships.
 Some of the relationships that satisfy this need include friends, work groups, social groups, community groups, family, romantic relationships, churches and religious organizations, sports teams, book clubs, gangs, cults, etc. People need to be connected through relationships.
 They need approval and acceptance from the aforementioned relationships.
 Connecting with others is how people avoid lonelinesses, depression, anxiety, etc. Dictionary.com defines Charity as “Christian love; agape” and thefreedictionary.com defines it as used in Christianity as “The theological virtue defined as love directed first toward God but also toward oneself and one’s neighbors as objects of God’s love.”

 Here are some needs that fall under the umbrella of this need.